Most people spend around $1,0001 on a new mattress with $500-$1,500 being the mid-range2.

 Quality

 The quality of Big Barker beds is superior to most popular dog beds which is to be expected, considering the price point.
-The cover has no degradation after dozens of wash cycles and the foam hasn’t flattened in the last few years.
+The cover has no degradation after over a hundred wash cycles and the foam hasn’t flattened in the last few years.

 The bed looks sturdy but I wouldn’t recommend ripping off the cover when washing or grabbing the bed by the headrest, that’s how it happened.